ijeomaemeruwa/MiniTwitter/README.md

  *TODO*

- * create your own branch on git and call it "maryam"
+ * create your own branch on git and call it your name
  * connect app to monogodb using mongoose.
  * add model files for user and post in the model file.
    * user schema should have: username, email, password